CrimsonXVI/CrimsonXVI/README.md

   </ul>
 </ol>

-I've learnt so much things from Computer Science and im glad i've reach this far.
+<p> I've learnt so much things from Computer Science and im glad i've reach this far. </p>
 ---------

 <h2>📫 How to reach me :</h2>